dprint/dprint/website/setup.md

 # Setup Dprint

-After [installing](/install), the main part of getting setup is to create a _dprint.config.json_ file in your project.
+After [installing](/install), the main part of getting setup is to create a _.dprintrc.json_ file in your project.

 This file will outline: